What was the event about?

-The second panel shifts the focus from the European to the international arena and looks at how climate change is linked to security challenges.
-Asako Okai, UNDP Crisis bureau, François Gemenne, Sciences Po, Audrey Mathieu, Germanwatch and Sophia Bachmann, DBJR will discuss what France and Germany can do to mitigate these risks and strengthen UN-cooperation in this area.
+The second panel shifted the focus from the European to the international arena and looked at how climate change is linked to security challenges.
+Asako Okai, UNDP Crisis bureau, François Gemenne, Sciences Po, Audrey Mathieu, Germanwatch and Sophia Bachmann, DBJR discussed what France and Germany can do to mitigate these risks and strengthen UN-cooperation in this area.

-The third panel addresses the linkage of climate action and sustainable finance and provides insights on the respective positions of Germany and France, discussing how synergies can emerge.
-Sabine Mauderer, Deutsche Bundesbank, Sima Kammourieh, E3G, Laurence Parisot, Citi and Thierry Philipponnat, Finance Watch reflect on the potentials and obstacles for the financial sector to be a powerful instrument on the way to carbon neutrality.
+The third panel addressed the linkage of climate action and sustainable finance and provides insights on the respective positions of Germany and France, discussing how synergies can emerge.
+Sabine Mauderer, Deutsche Bundesbank, Sima Kammourieh, E3G, Laurence Parisot, Citi and Thierry Philipponnat, Finance Watch reflected on the potentials and obstacles for the financial sector to be a powerful instrument on the way to carbon neutrality.

-"Research meets Politics" is held online and will be simultaneously interpreted into English, French and German.
+"Research meets Politics" was online and was simultaneously interpreted into English, French and German.

 13.30 – 14.30 Panel 1: European Green Deal: Now is the time for Franco-German initiatives

 Welcoming remarks: Pascal Lamy, President of the Advisory Board of the Jacques Delors Centre